koszeggy/KGySoft.Drawing/README.md

 #### [KGySoft.Drawing.SkiaSharp](https://www.nuget.org/packages/KGySoft.Drawing.SkiaSharp) [![Nuget](https://img.shields.io/nuget/vpre/KGySoft.Drawing.SkiaSharp.svg)](https://www.nuget.org/packages/KGySoft.Drawing.SkiaSharp)

 This package provides dedicated support for the `SKBitmap`, `SKPixmap`, `SKImage` and `SKSurface` types of SkiaSharp.
-All pixel formats are supported, though for the fastest direct support the color space should be either sRGB or linear.
+All pixel formats are supported (and [unlike](https://github.com/mono/SkiaSharp/issues/2354) SkiaSharp's own `GetPixel`, `IReadableBitmapData.GetPixel` also works correctly for all pixel formats), though for the fastest direct support the color space should be either sRGB or linear.
 The library also offers direct [pixel format conversion](https://docs.kgysoft.net/drawing/html/M_KGySoft_Drawing_SkiaSharp_SKBitmapExtensions_ConvertPixelFormat.htm) with optional quantizing and dithering.

 The package can be downloaded directly from [NuGet](https://www.nuget.org/packages/KGySoft.Drawing.SkiaSharp) or by using the Package Manager Console: